akshay-rakheja/supernova2022/react/README.md

+# DETI Frontend

+This contains the code for the front-end of the DETI decentralized time service for Internet Computer.

+It is built with:

-# Getting Started with Create React App
+- Create React App
+- Tailwind and Headless UI
+- React-Router
+- Plug Wallet support

+## Thanks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).